huangwaylon/Heroes-on-the-Water-Website/README.md

 # Blackwater

-A quickstart using AngularJS, node.js with Express, and MongoDB with Mongoose
+A quickstart using AngularJS, node.js with Express, Bootstrap, and MongoDB with Mongoose

 ## Contributors